 But we’re in business to make and sell products.
 Everyone’s paycheck relies on that.
 Moreover, we are a growing business, opening new stores and mailing more catalogs.
 What do we tell customers who accuse us of hypocrisy?

-It’s part of our mission to inspire and implement solutions to the environmental crisis.
+It’s part of our purpose to inspire and implement solutions to the environmental crisis.
 [Editor’s note: In 2018, we changed the company’s purpose to: We’re in business to save our home planet.]

-Nevertheless, Patagonia is a growing business – and we want to be in business a good long time.
+Nevertheless, Patagonia is a growing business—and we want to be in business a good long time.
 The test of our sincerity (or our hypocrisy) will be if everything we sell is useful, multifunctional where possible, long lasting, beautiful but not in thrall to fashion.
 We’re not yet entirely there.
 Not every product meets all these criteria.
 Our Common Threads Initiative will serve as a framework to advance us toward these goals.
 [Editor’s note: Patagonia now has a used clothing program, Worn Wear, to keep more of what we make in play longer and out of landfills.]

 Why the provocative headline if we’re only asking people to buy less and buy more thoughtfully?